lightbitbird/reactive-twitter-stream-withslick/README.md

 #
 1. Akka actor gets tweets from Twitter Streaming API and chunk them into words, register them in DB.
+   A prefecture number is enable to change on TwitterBatchActor.

 https://user-images.githubusercontent.com/14951865/32171589-ff5739ee-bdbb-11e7-98c9-7bdff03ae087.JPG